 Everyday Use

-Using Windows XP offered a modern and flexible experience for its time.
+For its time, Windows XP offered a modern and flexible experience.
 Users could:

-The interface was more polished than earlier versions and introduced many design elements that continued into later releases.
+The interface was more polished than earlier versions and introduced design elements that continued into later Windows releases.

 Common Questions